drug-design/course/docs/chapters/protein-structure.md

 ### Dimers, Trimers, Tetramers etc...

-The subunit aggregation leads to the formation of protein oligomers which are named for their number of  interacting subunits: dimer, trimer, tetramer, etc...
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/dimers-trimers-tetramers-etc-554bd2e4'><i class='fa fa-play' aria-hidden='true'></i></button>The subunit aggregation leads to the formation of protein oligomers which are named for their number of  interacting subunits: dimer, trimer, tetramer, etc...
 The associated subunits can vary from small dimers such as the HIV-1 protease to very large systems such as this chaperon in GroEL tetradecamer.

 === "dimer"